ranieremenezes/easyfermi/README.md

 </div>

-easyfermi is a solution to facilitate Fermi-LAT data analysis by providing an intuitive graphical interface to interact with Fermi software analysis tools. easyfermi is a solution to facilitate Fermi-LAT data analysis by providing an intuitive graphical interface to interact with the Fermi science tools.
+_easyfermi_ is a solution to facilitate Fermi-LAT data analysis by providing an intuitive graphical interface to interact with the Fermi science tools.